Making An Appointment

-If you are a currently enrolled student and are interested in seeking support and services from the UNF Counseling Center, you may do so by calling 904.620.2602, or walking into the center, to schedule an initial assessment.
-The initial assessment will take about one hour to complete.
-Initial assessments are scheduled on a first come, first served basis and multiple clinical staff will be available to avoid long waits.
-If your initial assessment is scheduled more than two weeks out, you will be required to return to the counseling center within seven working days of scheduling your initial assessment for a quick check-in appointment.
-If you do not attend the quick check-in appointment, your initial assessment appointment will be canceled.
+If you are a currently enrolled student and are interested in seeking support and services from the UNF Counseling Center, you may do so by calling 904.620.2602, or walking into the center, to schedule an assessment.
+Assessments will take about one hour to complete and are scheduled on a first come, first served basis.

 Crisis Walk-In Appointments

 The Counseling Center also provides emergency/crisis walk-in appointments to students with urgent mental health concerns between 8 a.m. and 5 p.m. any day the counseling center is open.
 Please call 904.620.2602 or walk into the counseling center if you have an immediate need to meet with a counselor.
 After 5 p.m. and on weekends, please contact our After-Hours Crisis Helpline by calling 904.620.2602 and selection option 2.
 Please see our Emergency Services page for more information about the After-Hours Crisis Helpline and other resources.